cloudfuse-io/lambdatization/README.md

   - `git clone https://github.com/cloudfuse-io/lambdatization`
 - add the l12n-shell to your path (optional)
   - `sudo ln -s $(pwd)/lambdatization/l12n-shell /usr/local/bin/l12n-shell`
-- run `L12N_BUILD=1 l12n-shell`
+- run `L12N_BUILD=1 l12n-shell`:
-  - the `L12N_BUILD` environment variable indicates to the `l12n-shell` script that it needs to build the image
+  - the `L12N_BUILD` environment variable indicates to the `l12n-shell` script that it needs to build the image.
   - `l12n-shell` operates in the current directory to:
-    - look for a `.env` file to source configurations from (see configuration section below)
+    - look for a `.env` file to source configurations from (see configuration section below).
     - stores the terraform state if the [local][tf_local_backend_docs] backend is used.
-  - the `./l12n-shell` without any argument runs an interactive bash terminal in the CLI container
+  - the `l12n-shell` without any argument runs an interactive bash terminal in the CLI container.
+Note that the `.env` file is loaded only once when the `l12n-shell` is started.
-  - `./l12n-shell cmd` and `echo "cmd" | ./l12n-shell` both run `cmd` in the
+  - `12n-shell cmd` and `echo "cmd" | l12n-shell` both run `cmd` in the
-    `l12n-shell`
+    `l12n-shell`.

 [tf_local_backend_docs]: https://developer.hashicorp.com/terraform/language/settings/backends/local

+Note:
-Note: the `l12n-shell` only works on amd64 for now.
+- `l12n-shell` only supports amd64 for now
+- it is actively tested on Linux only

 ### Configurations

-`./l12n-shell` can be configured through environement variables or a `.env` in the current directory:
+`l12n-shell` can be configured through environement variables or a `.env` in the current directory:
 - `L12N_PLUGINS` is a comma seprated list of plugins to activate
 - `L12N_AWS_REGION` is the region where the stack should run